Biswajit20035/PS-2025-S8-Biswajit/README.md

 $$i_5= -4+1+2=-1$$

-The circuit below shows a delicate device that is modeled by a 90-Ω equivalent resistance.
+* The circuit below shows a delicate device that is modeled by a 90-Ω equivalent resistance.
 The device requires a current of 1 mA to operate properly.A 1.5mA fuse is inserted in series with the device to protect it from overheating.
 The resistance of the fuse is 10 Ω. Without the shunt resistance (R<sub>X</sub>) ,the source would deliver 5 mA to the device, causing the fuse to blow.
 Inserting a shunt resistor (R<sub>X</sub>) diverts a portion of the available source current around the fuse and device.
-Select a value of (R<sub>X</sub>) so only 1 mA is delivered to the device.\
+Select a value of (R<sub>X</sub>) so only 1 mA is delivered to the device.
-Answer :

 <p align="center">
    <img src="https://github.com/user-attachments/assets/026d07e7-9fa4-4b57-8217-ef82875cd28a"  alt="Description" width="800" height="250"/>
 </p>

-Value of 'V' :
+Answer: Value of 'V' :

 $$(90 + 10)\ \Omega \times 1\ \text{mA}=0.1v ........................(i)$$